amitYadavDev/Android-Interviews-Prep/README.md

 ### Q14.
 How ViewModels survive activity re-creation?

 ### Q15.
 How layouts are drawn and best ways to develop efficient ui?

+### Q16.
+How do you protect an Android app from reverse engineering?